Diagram monoids and Graham-Houghton graphs: idempotents and generating sets of ideals: The Brauer monoid

-\begin{proposition} There is a one-one correspondence between the minimal idempotent generating sets of $\B_n\setminus\S_n$ and the oriented $(0,1,2)$-factors of the Johnson graph $J(n,2)$. \end{proposition} \begin{proof} This is an immediate consequence of Theorem~\ref{thm_balanced}, the above-mentioned connection between $\Lambda_n=\Gamma(\B_n\setminus\S_n)$ and $J(n,2)$, and the associated correspondence between balanced subgraphs of $\Lambda_n$ and oriented $(0,1,2)$-factors of $J(n,2)$. \end{proof}
+\begin{proposition} There is a one-one correspondence between the minimal idempotent generating sets of $\B_n\setminus\S_n$ and the oriented $(0,1,2)$-factors of the Johnson graph $J(n,2)$. \end{proposition}

-\begin{remark} We do not know of any formula or recurrence relation for the number of minimal idempotent generating sets of $\B_n\setminus\S_n$.
-We can, however, see that this sequence of numbers grows rapidly.
-Let $d_n$ denote the number of $(0,1,2)$-factors of the Johnson graph $J(n,2)$.
+\begin{remark} We do not know of any formula or recurrence relation for the number $d_n$ of minimal idempotent generating sets of $\B_n\setminus\S_n$.
+However, the sequence $d_n$ grows rapidly, as we now explain.
+By Proposition \ref{012factorsJn2}, $d_n$ is equal to the number of $(0,1,2)$-factors of the Johnson graph $J(n,2)$.
 Consider the graph $J(n+1,2)$.
-The $2$-sets containing the number $n+1$ induce a copy of the complete graph $K_n$ in the graph, and the number of $(0,1,2)$-factors of this subgraph is $n!$, and the remaining vertices induce a copy of the graph $J(n,2)$.
-It follows that $ d_{n+1} \geq n! d_n, $ from which we obtain

-The first few values of $d_n$ were calculated by James Mitchell using the \textsf{Semigroups} package in \textsf{GAP}; see \cite{East2013_4,Mitchell2013}.
-These values are given in Table~\ref{tab_cndnen}, along with the sequence $c_n=\prod_{i=1}^{n-1}i!$.
+We decompose the vertex set of $J(n+1,2)$ into two subsets: